Heaton15/moonlight-rp5-setup/README.md

 # Notable Observations
     1. The RP5 bluetooth works, but its too unreliable to use for gaming.
 Use a vendor bluetooth dongle if available, and there seems to be no observable lag or disconnects.
+    2. Configure the RP5 to boot into a TTY.
+Do not launch moonlight with the full Desktop Environment (GUI), since this adds a lot of overhead.